VSA-Robotics/microbit-joystick-extension/README.md

 ---

-How It Works
+## How It Works
-	1	Reads joystick analog values from P0 (X-axis) and P1 (Y-axis).
+1. Reads joystick analog values from P0 (X-axis) and P1 (Y-axis).
-	2	Reads switch button (SW) from P2, using a pull-up resistor to prevent false detections.
+2. Reads switch button (SW) from P2, using a pull-up resistor to prevent false detections.
-	3	Converts analog readings into direction labels (LEFT, RIGHT, UP, DOWN, CENTER, CLICK).
+3. Converts analog readings into direction labels (LEFT, RIGHT, UP, DOWN, CENTER, CLICK).
-	4	Provides both continuous checking and event-based detection.
+4. Provides both continuous checking and event-based detection.

 ---

 ## Troubleshooting

-False Click Detection?
+### **False Click Detection?**
-	•	Ensure pins.setPull(DigitalPin.P2, PinPullMode.PullUp); is present in your code.
+- Ensure `pins.setPull(DigitalPin.P2, PinPullMode.PullUp);` is present in your code.
-	•	Double-check your wiring: ✅ GND to GND ✅ VRX (X) to P0 ✅ VRY (Y) to P1 ✅ SW to P2
+- Double-check your wiring:
+  ✅ GND to GND
+  ✅ VRX (X) to P0
+  ✅ VRY (Y) to P1
-Joystick Not Responding?
+  ✅ SW to P2

+### **Joystick Not Responding?**
-	•	Try reversing the X and Y connections.
+- Try reversing the X and Y connections.
-	•	Increase the pause() delay in the loop if updates are too fast.
+- Increase the `basic.pause()` delay in the loop if updates are too fast.

 ---

 ## License
 📜 MIT License – Free to modify and use.

+---

 ## Contributors
 👤 YOUR_NAME – Created for easy joystick integration in Micro:bit projects.

+---

 ## Future Updates
-🔹 Improve dead zone filtering for more stable joystick control. 🔹 Add customizable sensitivity settings.
+- 🔹 Improve dead zone filtering for more stable joystick control.
+- 🔹 Add customizable sensitivity settings.

 🚀 Happy Coding! 🎮